carlosvidalgutierrez3/m5stack_camera_fuel_gauge/README.md

 ## Step by step guide:
 ### How to connect the camera to the Fuel Gauge
 The connectors of both units are different.
 The Fuel Gauge connector doesn't correspond with the *Grove* connector of the camera, so the cables have to be switched in positions to match each connector.
-If we look at both devices with the connector side facing us the pinout is as follows:
+If we look at both devices with the connector side facing us the pinout is as follows, from left to right:
 - Fuel Gauge: SDC, SDL, GND, VCC
 - Camera: GND, VCC, SDL, SDC

 In the image below, we can see how to connect them:
 ![This is an image](images/connection.png)
 And if we use the *Solar Power Manager 5V* from DFRobot: